ON-SITE DAY PROGRAM

 The client will be immediately isolated from other clients until their ride arrives and continued cleaning of the area will be performed.

 Caregivers will be instructed to go home, self-isolate and contact their primary health care provider or public health unit to discuss symptoms and need for testing.

 If a symptomatic client’s test results are negative for COVID-19, proof must be provided to the RPN or social worker.
 If the client is still presenting symptoms, the client will be denied access to the day program for five days after the symptoms have resolved.

 Clients who have tested positive for COVID-19 will be excluded from the day program for 10 days after symptoms have resolved and clearance has been received from the public health unit.

 The nursing care manager will be in contact with the public health unit of the confirmed positive case.
 The public health unit will provide specific advice on what control measures should be implemented to prevent the potential spread and how to monitor other clients and staff who may have come in contact with the infected person.

 Once inside the program area, clients are escorted to an assigned programming room for the day.
-We have four separate programming rooms.
-Currently we have two clients in each room with one staff.
+We have three separate programming rooms which allows for client cohorting.
 Additionally, with staff supervision, clients can enjoy our secured garden space.
-Physical distancing rules apply when outdoors as well.
+Physical distancing rules apply when indoors.